 - anyone you authorise Independent Schools Queensland to disclose information to.

 How Independent Schools Queensland treats sensitive information

 “Sensitive information” includes information relating to a person's racial or ethnic origin, political opinion, religion, trade union or other professional or trade association membership, sexual preferences or criminal record, and health information about an individual.

 Sensitive information will be used and disclosed only for the purpose for which it was provided or a directly related secondary purpose, unless you agree otherwise, or the use or disclosure of the sensitive information is allowed by law.

 Management and security of personal information

 Employees of Independent Schools Queensland are required to respect the confidentiality of school personnel, pupils' and parents' personal information and the privacy of individuals.
-Independent Schools Queensland has steps in place to protect the personal information Independent Schools Queensland holds from misuse, loss, unauthorised access, modification or disclosure by the use of various methods, including locked storage of paper records and pass-worded access rights to computerised records.
-Independent Schools Queensland may store personal information in the cloud which may mean that it resides on servers which are situated outside Australia.
+Independent Schools Queensland has in place steps to protect the personal information Independent Schools Queensland holds from misuse, loss, unauthorised access, modification or disclosure by the use of various methods, including locked storage of paper records and pass-worded access rights to computerised records.
+Independent Schools Queensland may store personal information in the 'cloud' which may mean that it resides on servers that are situated outside Australia.

 Updating personal information